Eurozapp21/able/replit.md

 - July 08, 2025.
 Enhanced Our Achievements section with authentic professional images: trophy ceremony, team achievement, community impact, and industry recognition
 - July 08, 2025.
 Fixed achievements image display by removing yellow overlay that was covering the authentic images
 - July 08, 2025.
 Updated footer to match authentic design with Address, Information, Newsletter, and Follow Us sections with proper gray styling
+- July 08, 2025.
+Enhanced About Us page with authentic AbleTools exhibition header image, improved design with yellow branding, and professional card layouts

 ## User Preferences